 The endowment fund represents the investment portfolio held by Smith & Williamson Investment Management.
 When the portfolio reaches a sufficient amount, the income therefrom will be used to award bursaries to the pupils of the School.
-Any realised and unrealised gains and losses on sale or revaluation of investments are recorded within the statement of financial activities.
+The income received is restricted and so transferred to the restricted fund (note 9), reducing the Endowment fund to £855,959.
+Any realised and unrealised gains and losses on sale or revaluation of investments are recorded within the Statement of Financial Activities.